truth-josstice/dev1002_assessment03/contributions/feedback/Feedback Log.md

 ## Reflections

-- ERD needs further clarity including not null constraints
+- ERD needs further clarity including not null constraints, as these were not complete across the diagram
 - Consider using a composite key for gym_ratings, as a unique primary key may be redundant
-- some columns makes sense for users familiar with climbing but not for beginner user, needs clarity in purpose and usage statements
+- Some columns makes sense for users familiar with climbing but not for beginner user, needs clarity in purpose and usage statements
-- some varchar statements are too limited or not appropriate
+- Some varchar statements are too limited or not appropriate
-- including a brief point covering ACID v BASE would provide further clarity on choosing Relational Database
+- Including a brief point covering ACID v BASE would provide further clarity on choosing Relational Database
-- comparing the three database management systems could again be more contextual and nuanced
+- Comparing the three database management systems could again be more contextual and nuanced
-- difficulty_grade examples should be included in the readme Usage Instructions
+- Difficulty_grade examples should be included in the readme Usage Instructions

 ## Action Plan